 Cycling in London

-In recent years there has been a concerted effort to make London more cycle-friendly.
-Transport for London operates a city-wide bicycle hire scheme.
+In recent years there has been a concerted effort to make London more cycle friendly, and Transport for London operates a city-wide bicycle hire scheme.
 The first half hour is free, after which there's an hourly charge.
 Once users have registered their bank card online, they can hire a bike from one of the many automated docking stations dotted around the city.
 Contactless bank cards can also be used, making the process even easier.

 Cyclists need to be confident before taking to London’s streets as London motorists are often hostile towards them, especially at busy junctions.
 The sophisticated cycle lane networks found in many other European cities don't exist in London as cycle lanes are limited.
 The safest option during rush hour is to stick to minor residential roads.